Interactive engine for tuning Citizens Standard monetary parameters and comparing against alternative systems.

 K2/K3 split (κ_d)0%

 Growth budget → 100% locked floor (K2) · 0% spendable dividend (K3).
-Always sums to 100% — moving the dividend up lowers the floor by the same dollars; total money issued is unchanged.
+Always sums to 100%: raising the dividend lowers the floor by the same dollars, and total money issued is unchanged.

 Asset Circuit · price-protected